joshday/OnlineStatsBase.jl/README.md

 mean(y), var(y)
 ```

-# Details
+## Details

-- An OnlineStat is parameterized by the size of a single observation (and default weight).
+- An OnlineStat is parameterized by the size of a single observation.
   - 0: a `Number`, `Symbol`, or `String`
   - 1: an `AbstractVector` or `Tuple`
   - (1, 0): one of each